How to Clean Viscose: Expert Care Guide for Washing

 Here’s how to clean viscose by hand:

-6. Gently press out excess water using a clean towel.
+- Gently press out excess water using a clean towel.
 Lay the garment flat on the towel, roll it up, and press, never wring.
+After washing, gently squeeze out excess water from viscose clothing.

-7. Lay flat to dry, reshaping the item carefully on a drying rack or clean surface.
+- Lay flat to dry, reshaping the item carefully on a drying rack or clean surface.
+Gently pull and shape the viscose garment back to its original form as it dries.

 Can You Machine Wash Viscose?